We all know working from home can be both a blessing and a curse.

 When you’re working from home, it’s easy to get distracted by household chores, friends and family and find the motivation to get on with the hard work tasks that simply need to get done.

-So to help, we’ve put together 5 work from home tips and healthy habits that you can start implementing in your working life:
+So to help, I’ve put together 5 work from home tips and healthy habits that you can start implementing in your working life.

 Develop a morning routine

 I’ve heard it a million times, to get the most of your work from home life, a little discipline goes a long way.